Continuous SUN (Stable, Unique, and Novel) Metric for Generative Modeling of Inorganic Crystals: Experiments

 \subsection{Experimental Settings}

-We evaluated 10k structures from each of six different generative models (CDVAE \citep{xie2022crystal}, DiffCSP \citep{jiao2023crystal}, DiffCSP++ \citep{jiao2024space}, MatterGen \citep{MatterGen2025}, Chemeleon-DNG \citep{park2025exploration}, and ADiT \citep{joshi2025allatom}) trained on the MP20 dataset.
-For CDVAE, DiffCSP, DiffCSP++, and MatterGen, we generated the structures ourselves using their public code and checkpoints.
-For Chemeleon-DNG and ADiT, we utilized the publicly available sets of 10k structures released by the authors.
+In this study, we evaluated 10,000 structures generated by each of seven distinct generative models: CDVAE \citepsi{si-xie2022crystal}, DiffCSP \citepsi{si-jiao2023crystal}, DiffCSP++ \citepsi{si-jiao2024space}, MatterGen \citepsi{si-MatterGen2025}, Chemeleon-DNG \citepsi{si-park2025exploration}, ADiT \citepsi{si-joshi2025allatom}, and Chemeleon2 \citepsi{si-park2025guiding} All models were trained on the MP20 dataset and subsequently employed for de novo crystal sampling.
+Regarding data acquisition, samples for CDVAE, DiffCSP, DiffCSP++, and MatterGen were generated using the official codebases and pre-trained checkpoints.
+For Chemeleon-DNG, ADiT, and Chemeleon2, we utilized the publicly available sets of 10k structures released by the authors.
+Novelty was benchmarked against the MP20 training set.
+To quantify thermodynamic stability, the formation energy of each candidate was first predicted via the MACE-MPA-0 machine learning force field \citepsi{si-batatia2025foundation}, followed by the computation of the energy above the convex hull ($E_\mathrm{hull}$) relative to the Materials Project database \citepsi{si-jain2013commentary}.

-We computed uniqueness and novelty metrics for two distinct sample sets: 1) the full set of 10k generated structures, and 2) a filtered subset containing only thermodynamically metastable structures.
-To create the second subset, we first predicted the formation energy of each candidate using the MACE-MPA-0 machine learning potential \citep{Batatia2022mace}.
-We then computed the energy above the convex hull ($E_\mathrm{hull}$) relative to the Materials Project database \citep{jain2013commentary}.
-Any structure with an $E_\mathrm{hull}$ greater than 0.1 [eV/atom] was considered unstable and removed from the subset.